 Behind-the-scenes: Creating New Custom Fields in QuickBooks Pro or Premier

 You can create a new custom field FROM any name list to be used BY any name list.

 In the example shown below, we’ve decided to add new fields.
 We start with the Edit Job screen/Additional Info tab, and click on the “Define Fields” button.
-The pop up screen shows the existing fields (noted as 1 and 2).
-You’ll see that both of these custom fields have been marked to be used only within the “Cust” (Customer:Job) list.
+The pop-up screen shows the existing fields (noted as 1 and 2).
+You’ll see that both of these custom fields have been marked for use only within the “Cust” (Customer:Job) list.

 In this case we’ve decided to add two new fields: